-BLADE RUNNER FILM MOVIE SCRIPT 80s 90s SCREENPLAY WITH SIGNATURES, AUTOGRAPH REPRINT
+STAR WARS EPISODE IV A NEW HOPE FILM MOVIE SCRIPT SCREENPLAY WITH SIGNATURES AUTOGRAPH REPRINT

-A unique gift for any TV lover!!
-This is the full 102 page movie script from Blade Runner edited on 23rd February 1981 with 8 cast members signatures.
+A unique gift for any film lover!!
+This is the full 156 page movie revised fourth draft script from Star Wars A New Hope with 3 cast members signatures.

 All of our scripts and signatures are high quality laser reprints.
 Each script is A4 size (210mm x 297mm), double side, front cover is a high quality 230 gsm paper, back cover made from 300 gsm card, bound by 4 split pin fasteners and placed inside a plastic protective sleeve.

 Whether you read along to your favourite movie or show and see if you can spot any differences from script to final production cut or act it out with your family and friends, it’s a great piece for any collector or fan of TV and Film memorabilia.